 The United Nations Conference on Trade and Development (UNCTAD) is a body of the UN that aims to develop opportunities, investments and trade in developing countries.
-Such international bodies and programmes are relevant to the IAS exam.
-In this article, you can read all about the UNCTAD, its objectives and the important reports it publishes.
+Such international bodies and programs are relevant to the IAS exam.
+In this article, you can read all about UNCTAD, its objectives, and the important reports it publishes.

 UNCTAD UPSC Notes:- Download PDF Here

 International organizations and groupings are an important part of the International Relations section of the General Studies paper-2 in the UPSC Syllabus.
 International relations is a very dynamic part and is crucial for multiple papers in Prelims and Mains.
 Students preparing for UPSC 2021 and other Government Exams must be aware of the topic.

 |Aspirants should begin their preparation by solving UPSC Previous Year Question Papers now!!